 Whatever the case, within the circle of Christendom and aside from the erroneous idea that salvation from sins can be “lost” is an old but seemingly growing cult in which members thereof attempt to bribe God with money in order to obtain and secure material and financial blessings.
 The doctrine works like this: If we give a minimum of 10% of all our financial income to a “church” or some other worthy cause (though I’m not sure who defines “worthy”), then God will bless us materially and financially.
 But, if we DON’T give that minimum 10%, then God will effectively drop a hammer down on us and take away all or some material or financial blessings.
 Essentially, the doctrine says that God is up in the sky watching as we receive our paychecks waiting to see how the funds are allocated — if the funds aren’t allocated as God sees fit, then He curses us!
 This 10% in the old testament of the bible was called a “tithe” or “tithing.”
-One might see how this sort of doctrine can appeal to so many, especially in an age where material gain and prestige is highly esteemed — and we can bet that there are propagators of the doctrine out there looking for people to prey on.
+One might see how this sort of doctrine can appeal to so many, especially in an age where material gain and prestige are highly esteemed — and we can bet that there are propagators of the doctrine out there looking for people to prey on.
 The whole system is banked on fear, greed, and superficiality.

 Ministers of this cult take their ideology out of context from the book of Malachi in the old testament of the bible.
 Malachi says, “Will a man rob God?
 Yet you have robbed Me.
 But you say, “How have we robbed You?”
 In tithes and offerings.
 You are cursed with a curse, your whole nation, for you are robbing Me.
 Bring all the tithes into the storehouse, that there may be food in My house, and test Me now in this, says the Lord of Hosts, if I will not open for you the windows of heaven and pour out for you a blessing, that there will not be room enough to receive it.”
 The reasons the verse is not being used in the correct context by these cult leaders is because “tithes” were given to support temple worship while waiting for Jesus Christ — the Israelites were expecting Him.
 The shedding of blood via animal sacrifices in the temple worship was intended to foreshadow the coming of Jesus who would once and for all shed His own blood for the sins of humanity.
 A reading of the book of Hebrews in the New Testament of the Bible helps put this concept into perspective.
 Once Jesus died (by crucifixion), the temple worship was no longer required and tithing was implicitly done away with.
 The new testament gives us instructions for giving today which I’ll get to in a moment.